-- It is the installer's responsibility to comply with installation clearances specified on the model/serial number rating label.
-The model/serial number rating label is located on the bottom right front of the toe kick plate. - The range should be located for convenient use in the kitchen. - To eliminate the risk of burns or fire by reaching over heated surface units, cabinet storage space located above the surface units should be avoided.
+- It is the installer's responsibility to comply with installation clearances specified on the model/serial rating plate.
+The model/serial rating plate is located behind the control panel. - The range should be located for convenient use in the kitchen. - To eliminate the risk of burns or fire by reaching over heated surface units, cabinet storage space located above the surface units should be avoided.
 If cabinet storage is to be provided, the risk can be reduced by installing a range hood that projects horizontally a minimum of 5" (12.7 cm) beyond the bottom of the cabinets. - Cabinet opening dimensions that are shown must be used.
 Given dimensions are minimum clearances. - The floor anti-tip bracket must be installed.
 To install the antitip bracket shipped with the range, see "Install Anti-Tip Bracket" section. - Grounded electrical supply is required.
 See "Electrical Requirements" section.